swaptacular/swpt_accounts/protocol.rst

    provides a reliable way for creditors to get up-to-date information about the debtor.

-last_outgoing_transfer_date : date
-   The date of the latest transfer (not counting interest payments), for which the owner of the account was the sender.
-If there have not been any outgoing transfers yet, the value MUST be "1970-01-01".

 last_transfer_number : int64
    MUST contain the value of the ``transfer_number`` field in the latest emitted `AccountTransfer`_ message for the account.
 If since